Homemade Teriyaki sauce:

 - ½ cup fresh lime or lemon juice

-- ½ cup dry sherry, mirin or sake
+- ½ cup dry sherry or sake (liquor stores)

 - 2 tablespoons bottled hot sauce or to taste